andreirosu11/build-your-local-ragstack-chatbot/README.md

 OLLAMA_ENDPOINT = "http://localhost:11434"
 ```

-To get this application started locally you'll need to install RAGStack which contains se stable version of LangChain and all dependencies:
+To get this application started locally you'll need to install RAGStack which contains a stable version of LangChain and all dependencies (which should already be done as part of the prerequisites):
 ```bash
 pip install ragstack
 ```